verhas/jamal/README.md

 ```

 on the command line that starts Jamal.
-It will specifying a trace file, in this case, `tracefile.xml`.
+It will specify a trace file, in this case, `tracefile.xml`.
-If it is more convenient you can also specify the trace file using the environment variable:
+If it is more convenient, you can also specify the trace file using the environment variable:

 ```
 export JAMAL_TRACE=tracefile.xml
 ```
 Only if the `jamal.trace` system property is not defined.
-When the system property is defined then the environment variable will be ignored.
+When the system property is defined, then the environment variable is ignored.

 The trace file will contain all the macro evaluations' inputs and outputs.
-Since there can be many Jamal evaluations one after the other, Jamal does not overwrite old trace information but rather it appends the information.
+Since there can be many Jamal evaluations one after the other, Jamal does not overwrite old trace information, but rather, it appends the info.
 Before starting Jamal, you can manually delete the trace file.
-Trace files grow large easily.
+Trace files grow large quickly.
-If you do not want to trace anymore do not forget to unset the environment variable typing
+If you do not want to trace anymore, do not forget to unset the environment variable typing

 ```
 unset JAMAL_TRACE